As a technical writer with a Master's Degree in Computer Science, I share my knowledge and experience for educational purposes to help you.

-Once you become familiar with all the features of reporting, you may want to create custom reports that you can save and call upon later.
+Once you become familiar with all the reporting features, you may want to create custom reports that you can save to call upon later.

-To save reports after you’ve changed filters, settings, and/or date ranges, click the blue “Add to My reports” button at the top of the report page, as shown in the example below.
+To save reports after you’ve changed filters, settings, or date ranges, click the blue “Save” button at the top-right of the report page, as shown in the example below.
 Then enter a name for the report and save it.

 © 2009 Glenn Stok